 4. Fruit Cream

-If you are Indian enough, this dessert has been a real quick fix of your sweet urges since childhood.
-If not anything, our moms always had this fruity goodness into her back pocket in case we go out of our mind as a child.
-Now that you are all grown up and need a break from the monotony of hogging delicious summer fruits, a fruit cream will hit the right spot.
+If you are Indian enough, this dessert has been a real quick fix for your sweet urges since childhood.
+If not anything, our moms always had this fruity goodness in their back pockets, just in case!
+Now that you are all grown up and need a break from the monotony of hogging delicious summer fruits, here's some fruit cream ready to hit the right spot.

 Image Courtesy: Times Food

 - Fruits of your choice

 - Crushed almonds and walnuts

 - Dice your favourite fruits real nice and collect them in a bowl.

 - Use apples, bananas, strawberry, grapes, oranges, etc. for the same.